Arena returns as coach of U.S. national team

 Considered by many to be American soccer's greatest coach of all time, Arena's previous stint with the U.S. team included a run to the quarter-finals of the 2002 World Cup, the country's best result in the tournament since the inaugural event in 1930.

-"When we considered the possible candidates to take over the Men's National Team at this time, Bruce was at the top of the list," U.S. Soccer President Sunil Gulati said in a statement.
+"I don't view it as Bruce II but Bruce 2.0," said U.S. Soccer President Sunil Gulati during a conference call to introduce Arena.
+"I think he has far more experience than he did with the national team the first go around and has proven and reproved many times at all levels of the game in the United States that he is an extraordinarily capable and successful coach."

-"His experience at the international level, understanding of the requirements needed to lead a team through World Cup qualifying, and proven ability to build a successful team were all aspects we felt were vital for the next coach."
+Arena, who will be in charge of the U.S. team through the 2018 World Cup, will assume his new role on Dec.
+1.

-Arena will assume his new role on Dec.
-1 when he takes over a U.S. team sitting dead last in CONCACAF World Cup qualifying, also known as "The Hexagonal," after last week's stunning loss to Costa Rica, which came on the heels of a home loss to Mexico.
+He takes over a U.S. squad sitting dead last in CONCACAF World Cup qualifying, also known as "The Hexagonal," after last week's stunning loss to Costa Rica, which came on the heels of a home loss to Mexico.

 Arena has a long history of success and was at the reigns for the two best dynasties MLS has seen.